2013 - 14 School Visits to the New York Transit Museum

 Design a Bus Students compare buses past and present and, using various arts and crafts materials, design their own movable bus of the future.

-Students explore the patterns and decorative signs found in subway stations and use glass tiles to create their own mosaics.
+Miles of Tiles Students explore the patterns and decorative signs found in subway stations and use glass tiles to create their own mosaics.

 Journey to the Past

 Students take a trip back in time with a costumed performer on one of the Museum's vintage subway or elevated train cars, learning about work and travel in the past.

 Subway Stories Students become historical investigators, observing and recording information about subway trains and riders of the past and making comparisons to their own experiences as subway riders today.

 Subway Stories for Special Learning Needs Working together in a game-type format, students use photos of seats, lights, signs, etc. to compare and contrast components of subway trains past and present.

 ElectriCity and Circuits Students examine how electricity powers the subway in the exhibit ElectriCity: Powering New York's Rails, then work in small groups to construct circuits to power simple motors.